compas-dev/compas_robots/docs/tutorial.rst

 ==================

 Before jumping into how to build a robot model, let's first see how to visualize one.
-This can be done with Blender, Rhino or Grasshopper using one of COMPAS's artists.
-The basic procedure is the same in any of the CAD software (aside from the import statement).
+This can be done using COMPAS :class:`~compas.scene.Scene`.
+The procedure is the same in any of the CAD software.
 Below you can find an example code for both Rhino and Blender.

 .. tab-set::